The functions we perform to deliver our purpose are:

 - measuring accuracy of the roll

-The AEC also supports state, territory and local government elections, by-elections and referendums by managing the electoral roll through joint roll arrangements.
+The AEC also supports state, territory and local government elections and by-elections by managing the electoral roll through joint roll arrangements.

-Information from the roll is provided to authorised people and groups in accordance with the Electoral Act (see appendix C).
+Information from the roll is provided to authorised people and groups in accordance with the Commonwealth Electoral Act 1918 (Electoral Act).
+See appendix C.

 Highlights of the year

-In the lead-up to the marriage law survey, the AEC processed more than 930,000 enrolment transactions, delivering the single largest close of rolls in AEC history.
+In the lead-up to the 2019 federal election, the AEC processed 476,646 enrolment transactions during close of rolls.

-- The electoral roll is the largest and most complete since Federation with:
+- The electoral roll continues to grow, exceeding last year’s achievement as the largest and most complete since Federation.
+In 2018–2019:

-- 340 non-election roll information extracts provided to state electoral bodies under the joint roll arrangements.
-Roll data or extracts were provided to:
+- Ninety-nine non-election roll information extracts were provided to state electoral bodies during the year under the joint roll arrangements.
+Roll data or extracts were also provided to: